World expresses outrage, plans stronger Russia sanctions

 Highlighting a widening rift in superpower relations, China stood alone in failing to condemn the attack and instead accused the United States and its allies of worsening the crisis.

-And it put its friendship in practice Thursday by approving imports of wheat from Russia, a move that could help to reduce the impact of possible increased Western sanctions.
-Russia is one of the biggest wheat producers but would be vulnerable if foreign markets block shipments.
+China went further and approved imports of wheat from Russia, a move that could reduce the impact of Western sanctions.
+Russia, one of the biggest wheat producers, would be vulnerable if foreign markets were closed off.

-In a clear defense of Moscow, China “called on parties to respect others’ legitimate security concerns,”

-Foreign ministry spokesperson Hua Chunying said that “all parties should work for peace instead of escalating the tension or hyping up the possibility of war,” in language China has consistently used to criticize the West in the crisis.
+Foreign Ministry spokesperson Hua Chunying said that “all parties should work for peace instead of escalating the tension or hyping up the possibility of war” — language China has consistently used to criticize the West in the crisis.

-“Those parties who were busy condemning others; what have they done ?
-Have they persuaded others?”
-Hua said.

-One thing was clear — weeks of diplomatic cajoling, global crisscrossing of leaders and foreign ministers, and the threat of sanctions against Putin’s inner circle had failed to persuade the Kremlin to take one of the most significant measures in Europe since the end of the Cold War.
+One thing was clear: Weeks of diplomatic cajoling, global crisscrossing of leaders and foreign ministers, and the threat of sanctions against Putin’s inner circle had failed to persuade the Kremlin not to plunge Europe into one of its biggest crises since the end of the Cold War.

-Overall, more sanctions appear the only option for the foreseeable future.
-And from South Korea to Australia to Europe, governments were lining up to oppose Putin.

-French President Emmanuel Macron, who had labored until the last minute for a diplomatic solution, said “France firmly condemns Russia’s decision to wage war,” and promised support for Ukraine.

-The turmoil from the beginning of a long-feared act of aggression rippled from Europe to Asia.
-Stock markets plunged, oil prices surged, and European aviation officials warned of a high risk to civilian aircraft over Ukraine, reminding air operators that “this is now an active conflict zone.”
+The turmoil set off by the attack rippled from Europe to Asia.
+Stock markets plunged, oil prices surged, and European aviation officials warned of the danger to civilian aircraft over Ukraine amid the fighting.

-Russia’s attack and uncertainty about the intensity of the Western response sent stocks tumbling and oil prices surging by more than $5 per barrel.
-Market benchmarks in Europe and Asia fell by as much as 4%, while Brent crude oil briefly jumped above $100 per barrel in London for the first time since 2014 on unease about possible disruption of supplies from Russia, the No. 3 producer.
+Oil prices climbed by more than $5 per barrel.
+Brent crude briefly jumped above $100 per barrel in London for the first time since 2014 over fears of a disruption of supplies from Russia, the No. 3 producer.

-In New York, the U.N.
-Security Council held an extraordinary emergency meeting meant to dissuade Russia from sending troops into Ukraine.
-Secretary-General Antonio Guterres’ plea to “give peace a chance” came just as Russian President Vladimir Putin appeared on Russian TV to announce the military operation.

-Explosions were heard in Kyiv and other cities in Ukraine.
-Moscow had massed more than 150,000 troops on Ukraine’s borders.
-On Monday, Putin recognized the independence of two separatist regions in eastern Ukraine and ordered Russian forces there for what he called “peacekeeping.”

-To avoid international civilian casualties, the European Union Aviation Safety Agency said “there is a risk of both intentional targeting and misidentification of civil aircraft” and that “the presence and possible use of a wide range of ground and airborne warfare systems poses a HIGH risk for civil flights operating at all altitudes.”

-The attack touched all sectors of society across the globe.
-The director of the Africa Centers for Disease Control and Prevention openly worried that global attention will now shift even further from helping the world’s least vaccinated continent respond to COVID-19.
+The possible repercussions extended well beyond economics and geopolitics.
+The director of the Africa Centers for Disease Control and Prevention worried that the crisis will further distract global attention from helping the world’s least vaccinated continent fight COVID-19.

-“The conflict in Ukraine definitely will draw attention, political attention, towards that crisis,” John Nkengasong said.

-And a source told The Associated Press that the UEFA European soccer federation will no longer stage this season’s May 28 Champions League final in St. Petersburg.

 Foster Klug reported from Tokyo.
 Associated Press journalists around the world contributed to this report.